Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 5/5
+### Misinformed Clues: 3/5
-**Excellent - Outstanding**

-Both misinformed clues are excellent at creating productive doubt by being applicable to 'Breaking Bad' while also fitting the other choices.
-- Misinformed Clue 1 ('A family man gets caught up...'): This perfectly describes Walter White (Breaking Bad), Marty Byrde (Ozark), and even Tony Soprano (The Sopranos, struggling to protect his family from his world).
-(5/5)
-- Misinformed Clue 2 ('The plot revolves around money laundering...'): While 'Breaking Bad' features money laundering, this clue leans more heavily towards 'Ozark' (central theme) and 'The Sopranos' (secret double life).
-It effectively creates ambiguity.
-(5/5)
+**Good - Meets requirements**

+The misinformed clues are related to the answer (communication and written content) but are too generic.
+Clue 1 could apply to almost anything, and clue 2 is vague.
+They create some ambiguity but could be improved to specifically hint at the *form* of TV Show rather than general communication.

 ✅ Strengths:
 - Attempt to create ambiguity